The 29 Best Things to do in Toronto

 Toronto has lots of statues and sculptures dotted around the city.
 Some honour important historical moments for the city and others are just for fun.
 Two of our favourites include the plain of metal cows in the financial district and the Berczy Park Dog Fountain.

-Pro-tip: Use the map at then end of this article to follow a free, DIY walking tour!
+Pro-tip: Use the map at the end of this article to follow a free, DIY walking tour!

 Union Station is a major railway station and Canada’s busiest, multi-modal passenger transportation hub.
 The building itself is beautiful – the Great Hall is fronted by a façade of 22 Doric limestone columns – and as such, has been a National Historic Site of Canada since 1975.
-More than a quarter of a million people use Union Station daily as it connects Toronto to the rest of Canada, as well as providing a direct link to the airport.
+More than a quarter of a million people use Union Station daily as it connects Toronto to the rest of Canada and provides a direct link to the airport.

 Many people (including us) believe that Niagara Falls is best experienced from the Canadian side, making this a day trip not to be missed!
 If you have longer, it is also possible to cross the Rainbow Bridge into America and explore that side too, but you’d need more than a day.
 There are a variety of tour operators that offer guided day trips from Toronto to Niagara Falls.
 This Small Group Half-Day Sightseeing Tour is one of the most popular Niagara Falls day tours and includes your Niagara Cruises boat ride.
 Alternatively, a Niagara Falls Evening Tour includes the boat ride and night-time light illuminations display.
 If you’re keen to explore on your own, you can book a Shuttle Transfer Between Downtown and Niagara Falls.